-What is taught as religious education is a very sensitive matter.
-Parents have a right to ensure teaching of their children is done 'in conformity with their own religious and philosophical convictions' 98.
-The teaching of religion is also seen to fall within the right to freedom of religion and belief given to religions 99.
+mity with their own religious and philosophical convictions.'68 The teaching of religion is also seen to fall within the right to freedom of religion and belief given to religions.
 This means that although States are obliged to ensure that religion is taught in a gender equal fashion, they have to implement this obligation in a manner sensitive to the views of parents and religion.
-It has been shown that the best models of religious education are those that integrate consultation into the whole teaching process 100.
+It has been shown that the best models of religious education are those that integrate consultation into the whole teaching process (Eidsvag & Sween, 2004).
 This is not to say that the States must bow to pressure from parents and religious leaders and allow gender discrimination to be taught under the pretext of religion, but that they must merely allow everyone to have their view listened and responded to.
 A full and constructive consultative process can help to illuminate a path through this potential minefield.
 It should be highlighted to parents and religions, when initiating such consultation, that the goal is to strengthen and develop a student's spirituality and to ensure the continued relevance and legitimacy of religion and belief in today's world.